The Essential Audacity Radio Editing Guide for Beginners | Radio.co

 Background noise maybe too loud to reduce, for example trying to get rid of loud noises across your entire audio file using the noise reduction method will distort it.
 Instead be selective and cut the audio that's causing the most trouble using Audacity radio editing.

-Cutting Dead Air Audacity
+This is a screenshot of how Cutting Dead Air appears in Audacity

 Highlight the audio you want gone, then go to Edit -> Cut - Alternatively hit the delete key as a shortcut.
 Do this throughout your track to remove background noise or any dead air.